 Nelson Mandela’s Later Years and Legacy

-Since leaving office, Nelson Mandela has remained a devoted champion for peace and social justice in his own country and around the world.
-He has established a number of organizations, including the influential Nelson Mandela Foundation and The Elders, an independent group of public figures committed to addressing global problems and easing human suffering.
+After leaving office, Nelson Mandela remained a devoted champion for peace and social justice in his own country and around the world.
+He established a number of organizations, including the influential Nelson Mandela Foundation and The Elders, an independent group of public figures committed to addressing global problems and easing human suffering.
 In 2002, Mandela became a vocal advocate of AIDS awareness and treatment programs in a culture where the epidemic had been cloaked in stigma and ignorance.
 The disease later claimed the life of his son Makgatho (1950-2005) and is believed to affect more people in South Africa than in any other country.